The Canterbury Tales (film): Plot

 A vendor witnesses a summoner who is spying on two different men committing sodomy.
 He catches both and turns them over to the authorities.
 While one man manages to escape persecution by bribing the authorities, the other is sentenced to burn on a "griddle".
 During his execution, the vendor walks through the crowd selling griddle cakes.
 Afterwards, the vendor meets the summoner, who is unaware he was being followed.
 The two vow to be friends but the vendor reveals himself to be the devil.
 The summoner does not care about this and says they will make great partners as they are both out for profit.
 The summoner then explains that he must collect money from a miserly old woman.
 When they meet the old woman, the summoner levies false charges against her and tells her that she must appear before the ecclesiastical court but says that if she pays him a bribe in the amount she owes, she will be excused.
-The old woman accuses him of lying, and curses him to be taken away by the devil if he does not repent.
+The elderly woman accuses him of lying, and curses him to be taken away by the devil if he does not repent.
 She says the devil can take him and the pitcher she owns which is her most valuable possession.
 The devil asks her if she truly means what she says and she assents.
 The summoner refuses to repent and the devil proceeds to take him (and the pitcher) to hell as they are now his by divine right.

 Third Tale (The Cook's Tale):

 The travelers at the Tabard Inn have all fallen asleep save for Chaucer.
 He begins to jot down more of their tales starting with the Cook's Tale.